SI669-classroom-f20/f20-hw4-lm2k-starter/README.md

 ## Notes
 * Be sure to show that the effects of all types of data modification (create, update, delete) persist across app launches.
+* :exclamation: You don't need to show the Firebase console in your video as the one in Demo Videos.
+Showing just your phone screen will be adequate.

 ## Grading (up to 120 points)
 | No. | Requirement  | Points |